EliLPeters/Schoolwork/README.md

 # Schoolwork
-Fork for each class, will make things easier probably
+Branch for each class, will make things easier probably